linuxpatch/linuxpatch-puppet/README.md

 ## Parameters

-- `api_key`: The API key required for the script execution.
+- `lp_key`: The API key required for the script execution.
 You should provide your actual API key.

 ## Usage